Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

     SYSTEM_DATABASE="mlv_user"
     DB_HOST="localhost" #or host name

-Make sure you allow the user to connect to the database in PostgreSQL's hb_config:-
+Make sure you allow the user to connect to the database in PostgreSQL's *hb_config*:-

 .. code-block:: python